KNOWLEDGE/EXPERIENCE/EDUCATION OR TRAINING

 - Excellent interpersonal skills.

-- Must be able to read, write and listen effectively.
+- Must be able to read and write effectively.

 - Experience working with volunteers.

-Must be able to speak clearly, hear well and write legibly; to see clearly with at least one eye; and to distinguish between various odors by sense of smell.
+Must be able to speak clearly, hear well, and write legibly; to see clearly with at least one eye; and to distinguish between various odors by sense of smell.
 Must have good dexterity and sense of touch with both hands; to stand or sit for four to six hours at a time.
 Must possess good hand-eye coordination, agility, and stamina.
-Must be able to crouch, bend from the waist and kneel.
-Must be able to lift up to 50 pounds with or without accommodation, over 50 pounds with or without accommodation (from floor to table and vice-versa, and/or carry for six to 10 feet, if not more).
-Must be able to concentrate and produce accurate work despite frequent interruptions.
+Must be able to crouch, bend from the waist, kneel, and move quickly.
+Must be able to lift to 50 pounds without assistance, over 50 pounds with assistance (from floor to table and vice-versa, and/or carry for six to 10 feet, if not more).
+Must be able to concentrate and produce accurate work despite interruptions.
 Must have good attention to detail, reasoning and problem-solving abilities, to perform mathematical calculations with or without a calculator.
 Must be able to solve problems and communicate clearly and concisely both orally and in writing.
 Requires the ability to make decisions under time constraints with (sometimes) limited information.
 Needs to be sensitive to other opinions, perspectives, or cultures.
 Must feel comfortable in dealing with angry, confused, and/or emotional people.
 Must exhibit initiative and motivation in performing all duties.

-- Work Hours: 40 hours per week scheduled, five days per week.
-Schedule may vary depending on coverage needs, but will include at least one weekend day.
+Work Hours: 40 hours per week scheduled, to be determined by BPM.
+Schedule may vary depending on coverage, but will include at least one weekend day.